-- a. he or she is not domiciled or has no registered office in Switzerland; - b. he or she appears to be insolvent, in particular if bankruptcy proceedings have been opened or composition proceedings are ongoing or if certificates of loss have been issued;
+- a. he or she is not domiciled or has no registered office in Switzerland; - b. he or she appears to be insolvent, in particular if bankruptcy proceedings have been opened or composition proceedings are ongoing or if certificates of loss have been issued; - c. for other reasons, there is reason to fear that the accused's claim could be seriously jeopardised or frustrated.

 2 The director of proceedings for the court shall issue a final judgment on the application.
 He or she shall determine the amount of security and fix a time limit for its payment.
 3 The security may be paid in cash or take the form of a guarantee from a bank permanently established in Switzerland.